-Variables on this file were derived from the HC questionnaire itself, the MPC data collection instrument, derived from CAPI, or assigned in sampling.
+Variables on this file were derived from the HC questionnaire itself, derived from the MPC data collection instrument, derived from CAPI, or assigned in sampling.
 The source of each variable is identified in Section D "Variable - Source Crosswalk" in one of four ways:

-- 1) Variables derived from CAPI or assigned in sampling are so indicated as "CAPI derived" or "Assigned in sampling," respectively;
+- 1) Variables derived from CAPI or assigned in sampling are indicated as "CAPI derived" or "Assigned in sampling," respectively;

-- Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column;
+- 2) Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; questionnaire sections are identified as:

-- FF- Flat Fee section
+- ER Emergency Room Section

-- CP- Charge Payment section
+- FF Flat Fee Section

-- OP Outpatient Section
+- CP Charge Payment Section;

-- 3) Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - 4) Variables which have been imputed are so indicated.
+- 3) Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - 4) Variables which have been edited or imputed are so indicated.